 A) Mathematics: India's most celebrated contribution to the world of mathematics is the concept of zero, which revolutionized arithmetic and algebra.
 The ancient Indian mathematician Aryabhata is credited with formalizing the decimal system and providing early solutions to algebraic problems.
-Later mathematicians such as Brahmagupta and Bhaskara advanced these ideas, introducing concepts such as negative numbers and complex equations.
-The Indian tradition mathematics crucial also in was developing the understanding of trigonometry, geometry, and calculus.
+Later mathematicians such as Brahmagupta and Bhaskara further advanced these ideas, introducing concepts such as negative numbers and complex equations.
+The Indian tradition of mathematics was also crucial in developing the understanding of trigonometry, geometry, and calculus.
 For instance, the sine and cosine functions that are fundamental to modern trigonometry were first developed in Indian texts like Aryabhata's Aryabhatiya.